-18Stock and Watson (2012) find a break-down of the relationship of the US Federal Funds rate.
-We find that our result on the Euribor remains robust also if we condition on the post-crisis developments in the US Federal Funds rate.
+18Stock and Watson (2012) find a breakdown of the relationship of the U.S. federal funds rate.
+We find that our result on the EURIBOR remains robust also if we condition on the post-crisis developments in the U.S. federal funds rate.
 The results are available upon request.
-We thank an anonimous referee for suggesting this additional exercise.
+We thank an anonymous referee for suggesting this additional exercise.

-19According to the Organisation for Economic Co-operation and Development (OECD) the unemployment gap in that period was 1% in the euro area and 4% in the US.
-Based on these estimates, Nechio (2013) found that the a simple Taylor rule based on the euro area is able to accurately predict the observed behavior of the short term interest rate.
+19According to the Organisation for Economic Co-operation and Development (OECD), the unemployment gap in that period was 1 percent in the euro area and 4 percent in the United States.
+Based on these estimates, Nechio (2011) found that a simple Taylor rule based on the euro area is able to accurately predict the observed behavior of the short-term interest rate.